-Thom Heyer’s collages and costumes, layered with allusions and references to performances past and present, will fill the UAG.
 Juxtaposing sheet music and representations of performers, New York’s drag balls and turn of the century cakewalks, Thom Heyer’s collages, costumes and multimedia pieces prompt us to consider the assertion of identity and community in dance and music, but also the appropriation and commodification of those performances, and of the bodies of the performers.
 His often very personal work strives to bear witness, to honor performers, and to recognize the violence appropriation entails.

 On March 29 at 5 p.m. in Convocation Hall, This Ain’t No Cakewalk will open with short talks and a performance.
-Dr. Woody Register, Francis S. Houghteling Professor of American History and Director of the Project on Slavery, Race, and Reconciliation) will speak about cakewalk in Sewanee in the early 20th century.
+Dr. Woody Register, Francis S. Houghteling Professor of American History and Director of the Project on Slavery, Race and Reconciliation, will speak about cakewalk in Sewanee in the early 20th century.
 Dr. César Leal will follow the tradition to fin-de-siècle Paris, and describe the genesis of his collaborative project with artist Thom Heyer.
 Performing as Master of Ceremonies, Heyer will guide audience members into the UAG for a dance performance choreographed by Courtney World (Assistant Professor of Dance) and her students.

 On April 2, at 5 p.m. in Convocation, Courtney World, Dr. Courtney Thompson (Assistant Professor of American Studies), and Curtis Johnson (C’14, Assistant Director of Admission) will respond to This Ain’t No Cakewalk, considering the questions the project raises about appropriation and the representation of the body.
 Q & A to follow.